Thailand, Cambodia & Vietnam

 Lunch on Days Six and 9-13, and dinner on Days 5-11 and 13

-Return flights from the UK (via Abu Dhabi) to Bangkok, returning from Ho Chi Minh City
+Return flights from the UK to Bangkok (via Doha, Dubai or Singapore) returning from Ho Chi Minh City

 Comfortable, air-conditioned coach and boat travel and transfers

 The services of a friendly, experienced Tour Manager